aristanetworks/avd/adr/schema/schema-0012-evolve-schemas-additively-with-deprecation.md

 retyping, narrowing, or removing an accepted input can break inventory before generation begins.
 How should stable schema surfaces change within and between major releases?

+This record governs accepted stable public input schemas across releases.
+It does not grant stability to internal facts or explicitly unstable representations, and it delegates generated-output behavior and narrow correctness exceptions to the versioning ADRs.

 ## Decision Drivers

 - Role inputs and public API inputs are covered by the SemVer boundary in `versioning/0002`.